Technological projects portfolio

 APPLICATIONS

-The product developed by MOSKO is aimed at the vector control market, to combat insects that carry the Dengue, Chikungunya, Malaria and Zika viruses.
+The product developed by MosKO is aimed at the vector control market, to combat insects that carry the Dengue, Chikungunya, Malaria and Zika viruses.